talhamehboob10/CloudLabonESI/README.md

 * [Cloudlab's Power File](https://github.com/talhamehboob10/CloudLabonESI/blob/main/CloudLab-Installation.md)

-## 6. Release Planning
+## 6. Release Planning / Project timeline

-The tentative release planning is given below:
+Following presents the timeline of the whole project.
+This comprises of 5 sprints, where in each sprint we tried to accomplish specific tasks, which are mentioned below.

-Release #1:
+Sprint #1:

-First and foremost thing is to understand the working of the CloudLab so in the first release of this project, we will present a tutorial/demo on:
+First and foremost thing was to understand the working of the CloudLab so in the first sprint of this project, we presented a tutorial/demo on:
 * How to setup an account on CloudLab
 * How to select a profile for your experiment and reserve the appropriate resources (Memory, Node Cluster, Network etc.)
 * How to create a Linux instance on OpenStack

+This sprint was mainly focused on providing an overview of what project be, and also an introduction to CloudLab and a demonstration on how CloudLab works.

 Release #2: